 Once you have chosen the type of test you'd like to run, for our example we have chosen USER DEFINED, click on the Right Arrow button (2) in the bottom right-hand corner.
-You will see the following screen.
-On this screen, choose which test inputs available you would like to use for your test.
+You will see the screen on the following page.